Sensoro/sensoro-ui/docs/src/routes/(docs)/docs/install/+page.svelte.md

 ---
-title: Install daisyUI as a Tailwind CSS plugin
+title: Install SENSOROUI as a Tailwind CSS plugin
-desc: How to install daisyUI as a Tailwind CSS plugin?
+desc: How to install SENSOROUI as a Tailwind CSS plugin?
 published: true
 ---